About the Awards

 The decision to elevate the status of the AOA annual olive competition to an international event provides an unprecedented opportunity for peer review.
 The Awards also enhance the existing quality reputation of our Australian producers and provide the opportunity for global benchmarking.

-Welcoming the world’s best oils to be judged here also allows international exhibitors to have their oils benchmarked against Australian oils – some of which have led the field at international competitions in recent years.
+Welcoming the world’s best oils to be judged here also allows international exhibitors to have their oils and table olives benchmarked against Australian oils – some of which have led the field at international competitions in recent years.

 The AIOA is open to olive producers from both the northern and southern hemisphere.
 Separate Best Northern Hemisphere and Best Southern Hemisphere awards honour the different harvest times, however all entries compete for the coveted Best EVOO of Show and Best Table Olives of Show awards.